timskillman/go-sdl/README.md

 Before I begin I want to thank [Ve & Co](https://github.com/veandco) for their amazing work on their [go-sdl2](https://github.com/veandco/go-sdl2) Go bindings and examples

+One more note, you may be asking why add C support?
+There are 1000's of C functions that can be used for Go, one of which I aim to implement such as the [Glutess library](https://github.com/mlabbe/glutess/tree/master).

 Here are some basic, step-by-step instructions on how I got SDL2 running in Go with VSCode with C support ...

 ## Setup on Windows 64 bit